 - Visitors may only enter the installation one at a time

-- Keep a distance of at least 1.5 to 2 metres between yourself and other people
+- Keep a distance of at least 2 metres between yourself and other people

 - Pay attention to the general rules of hygiene (appropriate behaviour when coughing and sneezing)

 - Do not come to the exhibition if you feel ill.

 Barrier-free access to the exhibition is available.